 8. St. Gilgen, Austria

 This small town does not have high prices or crowded streets like other Austrian cities.
-It makes it a perfect place to get acquainted with landscapes, houses like in fairy tales and traditional cuisine of the country.
-The colourful homes and shops here are designed to keep you in the pleasant aura.
+It makes it a perfect place to get acquainted with landscapes, houses like in fairy tales, and the traditional cuisine of the country.
+The colourful homes and shops here are designed to keep you in a pleasant aura.
 Facades are painted in all colours of the rainbow.

 9. Pag Island, Croatia

 Croatia, as a country, was once one of the most secretive and least visited places in Europe.
 Although it is now becoming a popular destination for tourists, there are still many places to be recognized, discovered, or to be known.
 And Pag Island is one of them!

 Pag is one of the 1200 islands of Croatia in the Adriatic Sea.
 This number may also explain how this island remains hidden and is one of the least known places in Europe.
 Many of these islands are known for their tropical and dense vegetation.
 However, Pag Island, unlike these islands, is not from this world, and it looks like to moon more than our planet.
 There are no rivers or trees, but on the contrary, the island is covered with dry landscapes, white stones, and lots of salt.
 It is the reason why it reminds the moon.
 Although the north of the island is known for its lively nights, the southern part is quieter.

 An interesting fact is that Pag Island is also known for its cheese made of sheep milk, which is considered the best professional cheese in Croatia.
 Make sure you taste it with local white wine Pag Zutica and Pag lamb.
 It is said that after that you can understand why it is famous.
 The taste is exciting to me; what about you?

 10. Bohinj, Slovenia